-We focus on limiting equity dilution through conservative use of equity compensation.
-While we continue to grant equity to certain senior management, we focus on limiting dilution by balancing equity compensation with other incentives provided to our NEOs under our short-term and long-term cash incentive plans.
+We focus on limiting equity dilution through judicious use of equity compensation.
+While we continue to grant equity to certain senior management, we focus on limiting dilution by balancing equity compensation with other incentives provided to our NEOs under our short-term and long-term cash incentive plans and employee benefit plans.